Business English for subcontractors in the transition of the steel industry

 Structure

-The course is delivered digitally and is designed to be work-integrated, allowing you to study during low-intensity work periods or appropriate breaks without extended absences.
+The course is delivered digitally and designed to be work-integrated, so you can study during low-intensity work periods or appropriate breaks without extended absence from work.
+Modules and sections within them must be completed sequentially.

 Course components: